Thomas Crofton Croker: Daniel O'Rourke on stage

 Croker adapted the tale "Daniel O'Rourke" into a Christmas Pantomime under the title "Harlequin and the Eagle", and performed in 1826 at the Adelphi Theatre, for the sake of actor Daniel Terry.
 The actor had obtained ownership of the theatre, with considerable financial backing from Walter Scott, who was a friend of the actor's.
 Scott lavished praises on the pantomime at a meeting with Croker.
 Though it has been told anecdotally that it was Scott's idea to turn this into a play, Croker had this notion earlier, as evidenced in his notes to Fairy Legends.
 The play was published as Daniel O'Rourke, or Rhymes of a Pantomime, with a second edition appearing in 1828.

 Noviomagus

 In 1828, Croker participated in an excavation of the Roman site Noviomagus in Kent, and together with some members of the Society of Antiquaries, formed a club named "Noviomagian Society", for which Croker was voted president.
+Collecting, antiquarianism, and jocularity were hallmarks of the society.